 9.4.3.1.1.
-Pharmacokinetic Analysis for Ethnic Difference
+Bioavailability Analysis

-The PK parameters for total Mo ( $C{max}$ , $AUC_t$ , and $AUC{\infty}$ ) will be evaluated for Japanese and non-Japanese cohorts, using an analysis of variance (ANOVA) statistical model with cohort and dose as the fixed effects, and subject as a random effect, using the natural logarithms of the data.
-The within-subject CV for the $C{max}$ , $AUC_t$ , and $AUC{\infty}$ will be estimated using the mean squared error from the ANOVA.
-In addition, the Japanese versus non-Japanese cohorts will be evaluated using descriptive statistics: for each cohort, the geometric means and the associated 95% confidence intervals of $C{max}$ , $AUC_t$ , and $AUC{\infty}$ will be reported at each dose.
+The PK parameters for total Mo (C{max} , AUC_t , and AUC{∞}) will be evaluated using an Analysis of Variance (ANOVA) statistical model with Dosing Period, treatment, and sequence as the fixed effects, and subject as a random effect, using the natural logarithms of the data.
+Confidence intervals (90%) will be constructed for the least squares geometric mean ratios (GMR) for the 3×5 mg ALXN1840 versus 1×15 mg ALXN1840 dose for all 3 parameters using the natural log-transformed data.
+The GMRs and associated 90% confidence limits will be exponentiated back to the original scale.

+The within-subject coefficient of variation for the C{max} , AUC_t , and AUC{∞} will be estimated using the mean squared error from the ANOVA.
+In addition, the geometric means and the associated 95% confidence intervals of C{max} , AUC_t , and AUC{∞} will be reported for each treatment.